 The conversion rate is the percentage of visitors who complete a primary objective of the website, such as registering for an account, buying a product or downloading a white paper.
-By analysing your conversion rate for different pages and by continuous (e.g. temperature) and discrete variables (e.g. source of traffic) you can identify where pain points exist and what are the main factors that influence conversion.
+By analysing your conversion rate for different pages and by continuous (e.g. temperature) and discrete variables (e.g. source of traffic) you can identify where pain points exist and what are the main factors that influence conversions.

 It is important not to solely focus on the conversions as it is only one metric and must be put into context with how it affects the bottom line.
 For example, an e-commerce retailer also needs to monitor calculated metrics, such as average order value, returns and revenues to optimise the site.